zyxware/SheetAI/README.md

 https://github.com/zyxware/SheetAI/issues

-## License
+## License and Disclaimer

 GPL v2 – Free to use & modify.
+Use it at your own risk.
+We are not collecting any user data or sending data to external systems other then OpenAI apis.
+Use the API key generated in your OpenAI account and make sure to revoke it if you are sharing this sheet with others.
+You can also set budget in OpenAI account to avoid unexpected costs.
+Google Sheet comes with revisions and the data you put in the document may be available in revisions even if you delete the sheet.

 ## Need Help or Commercial Support?